-ENG 2307 - Introduction to Literature: Drama and Poetry
+ENG 2307 - Introduction to Literature: Drama and Poetry (3-0) Credit: 3 Prerequisite: ENG 1302 or the equivalent.

 A study of drama and poetry as literary forms.
 Readings, chiefly modern, to develop skills required to read literary materials with most reward.